a-karma/Bogor_Workshop/DAY_3/Session3.md

 ### 3. Visualising the PCA analysis
 Next we will look at the results of the PCA using RStudio.

-Start by opening RStudio and open a new script
+Start by opening RStudio and open a new script (pink arrow in the screenshot).
 ![RStudio_opening](../IM/RStudio_opening.png)

-We will write our code into the script window (top left), where we can save everything we write.
+- we will write our code into the source window (top left), where we can edit and save everything we write.
-The code will run in the terminal (bottom left).
+- the code will run in the terminal (bottom left).
 You can also run commands here, but they will not be saved.
-The environment on the top right is where all your data, objects and variables are stored.
+- the environment on the top right is where all your data, objects and variables are stored.
-Plots are viewed on the bottom right.
+- plots etc are viewed on the bottom right.

-TYPE SOMETHING IN THE TERMINAL AND RUN - HOW DO YOU RUN ON A WINDOWS VS MAC
+When we write something in the script, it is not run until you source it.
+First highlight the code you want to run then:
+- mac - press `cmd` + `entr`
+- windows - press `ctrl` + `entr`

 Ok so now, its good practice to clean your environment, set your working directory and load the correct libraries you need at the top of your script.
 Like this: